 - MARY DINGEE FILMORE, author of An Address in Amsterdam

 “Sacred Stone, Sacred Water is a blessing, offering undeniable beauty and magic.
 The earth, sky, light, river and stones speak their holy language through the words and images of these wise and gifted women who made a pilgrimage to Ireland to know the Old Ones in this life.”

-- DEENA METZGER, author of A Rain of Night Birds and Writing For Your Life
+- DEENA METZGER, author of La Vieja and A Rain of Night Birds

 “A gorgeous book...From meeting modern stone diviners, to finding the hag-godess Cailleach, to tromps across wet moss to greet old stones, Sacred Stone, Sacred Water is a document of a life-altering journey.
 It reveals the beautiful mystery of an ancient tradition, and the power of ancestral land in sourcing what's essential now.”

 - SONYA LEA, author of Wondering Who You Are